 This is jibber-jabber: the sort of New Age word salad that fills so many sites.
 These are mere coincidences, most of them artificial, not some cosmic love in.
 Here’s the bad news for New Agers: the universe doesn’t give a damn about you, your vibration, your chakras, your pet angels, your prayer beads, or how you tune your guitar.
 The universe is completely oblivious to what you wear, eat, play, or screw.
 Get over it.

 …here is a growing movement underway fueled by the sound healing community, select ensembles, researchers and scientists that will keep bringing this issue to light and allow music makers and listeners to consider the power of this tuning and how it affects the mind, body and spirit… Music researchers have also tested traditional healing instruments, like Tibetan Bowls from Nepal, and found they are made in accordance with A = 432 Hz tuning.

-* If you’ve ever tried to figure out the chords to a song from the 1920s – as I have – you will know the frustration of finding that your modern instrument is not tuned to the same pitch as those of the performers.
+* If you’ve ever tried to figure out the chords to a song recorded in the 1920s — as I have — you will know the frustration of finding that your modern instrument is not tuned to the same pitch as those of the performers.
 For years I assumed this was an artifact of recording at a slightly faster or slower speed, Now I realize they may have used an alternate pitch for A.